 Our four year doctoral programme is designed to give students the highest level of training to become scholars at the forefront of the discipline.
 It is designed in such a way as to train students not only to do research, though comprehensive research methods training, but to gain teaching experience and to be prepared for the academic job market, as borne out by the placement record of the programme.
 Most of our PhD graduates have gone on to careers in research and teaching at established universities, while others have gone on to careers in government and business.
 Visit the former students section to view completed theses and details regarding graduates' current positions.

 What are the admission requirements?

 The Department welcomes applications from outstanding and motivated graduates in political science or a related discipline.
 Admission to the programme is highly competitive.
 Applicants are particularly welcome from students who wish to conduct research in areas in which the Department has particular research strengths.
-Applications for 2022-23 have now closed; applications for 2023-24 will open in November 2022.
+Applications for 2023-24 are now open, the deadline for applications is on 1st April 2023.